 The Federal Work-Study Program, open to U.S. citizens and permanent residents, is a federally funded program that provides eligible students with subsidized employment earnings.
 Eligibility for work-study is based strictly on financial need.
 Payment is provided by the University (70 percent from the Federal Work-Study Program) and the employing office (the remaining 30 percent).
 The percentage split for payment may vary in certain circumstances, notably use of federal work-study funds for field education placement.

 This ceiling may be allocated to more than one job as long as the total ceiling is not exceeded.
-If the earnings limit is surpassed, students may be asked to relinquish other aid.
 Earnings are monitored so that the total resources do not exceed the cost of education.
 It is the student's responsibility to report receipt of any financial resources not noted at the time that the original earnings limit was set.

 Those interested in obtaining a work-study job should first complete and return all of the necessary paperwork, described in the eligibility and required certification sections, so that the Office of Financial Aid may determine if a student has "financial need."
 In addition, students should submit a work-study request form so our office may award interested students who show eligibility.
 Students who qualify will be given an on-line work-study referral on which their earnings ceiling is listed.
 This referral documents to the student's employer that the student has been awarded work-study funding.
 Upon completion of this referral, and its subsequent submission to the employer as well as the departmental payroll coordinator, a student's weekly paycheck will begin.